appertly/docker-httpd/README.md

 ## General config

 The content root is configured for the httpd image default, which is `/usr/local/apache2/htdocs`.
+You can change the `DocumentRoot` by specifying the `HTTPD_DOCUMENT_ROOT` environment variable.

 ## PHP/HHVM